Information, Terms and Conditions

 We are pleased to offer an advanced cellular roaming network that allows you to make calls from anywhere in the world using your own mobile phone and number.
 If your network provider supports them, you may also be able to access GPRS and GSM services such as email, web access, and text messaging.
 Guests are encouraged to check with their providers prior to sailing, to enable roaming and check rates.
 All international roaming charges will be billed to your home carrier.

 In some ports the ship will anchor offshore and use smaller boats which hold around 100 people (known as tenders) to transport guests to shore.
 Guests will go to a tender platform from which you will board the tender.
-On occasion and due to operational reasons, it is necessary for us to switch from a docked port of call to a tender. .
-Please note that passengers use tenders at their own risk.
+On occasion and due to operational reasons, it is necessary for us to switch from a docked port of call to a tender.
+Please note that passengers embark, travel in and disembark tenders at their own risk.

-To get the most enjoyment out of your visit to a port of call, we recommend you select one of our shore excursions.
+To get the most enjoyment out of your visit to a port of call, we recommend you take advantage of shore excursions.
 Shore excursions are available in most ports of call and can be purchased online before your cruise or onboard the ship.
 Please book your shore excursions as soon as possible since some shore excursions can only accommodate a limited number of participants.
 Please visit celebritycruises.co.nz to research and book your shore excursions, or contact your travel agent for further information.